Scientific Name

 Description

-The Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
+The Graptopetalums are generally easy to propagate from seed, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
-By then, the new little ghost plant has rooted and sprouted new leaves.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
+The new little ghost plant had rooted and sprouted new leaves by then.

 See more at How to Grow and Care for Graptopetalum.